composable-operator/composable/README.md

 * `StringToInt` - transforms a string to an integer
 * `StringToFloat` - transforms a string to a float
 * `StringToBool` - transforms a string to boolean
+* `JsonToObject` - transforms a JSON string to an object
+* `ObjectToJson` - transforms an object to a JSON string

 ## Deletion